FlinkFood/FlinkFood/README.md

 See [documentation for how to setup metrics](docs/metrics.md)  for more details on how to setup the dashboard.

+## Other documentation
+The documentation for the project can be found under [The docs/ folder](docs/).

 ## Contribute

 Contributions to FlinkFood are welcome!
 Follow these steps to contribute: